-The online submission form to show your interest in sponsoring a parent or grandparent is closed as of February 2, 2017.
-We will randomly choose 10,000 people to apply.
-Find out what the next steps are.
+The online submission form to show your interest in sponsoring a parent or grandparent closed at noon on February 2, 2017.
+We have now randomly selected 10 000 people to apply.
+Find out more.

 Parents and grandparents may be eligible to immigrate to Canada as permanent residents.

 There must be a sponsor for any relative immigrating to Canada within the Family Class.
 Both the person sponsoring a relative and the person wishing to immigrate to Canada must meet certain requirements.

 Applicants for permanent residence must go through medical, criminal and background checks.
 An applicant with a criminal record may not be allowed to enter Canada.
 People who pose a risk to Canada’s security are also not allowed to enter Canada.
 An applicant may have to provide a certificate from police authorities in the home country.
 Medical, criminal and background checks are explained in the application kit.

 You can sponsor your parent or grandparent if you are a citizen or permanent resident of Canada and if you are 18 years of age or older.

 You may not be eligible to sponsor your parent or grandparent if you:

 - failed to provide the financial support you agreed to when you signed a sponsorship agreement to sponsor another relative in the past

 - defaulted on a court-ordered support order, such as alimony or child support

 - received government financial assistance for reasons other than a disability